M2 (İzmir Metro): Construction

 The groundbreaking ceremony was held in February 2022.

 Funding

 The European Bank for Reconstruction and Development agreed to a loan of €754.5 million in January 2020 to fund the line's construction.

-The construction tender will take place on 14 January 2021 and the construction will continue for four years.
-The metro line will consist of 11 stations and will be 13,5 km long.
+The construction tender took place on 14 January 2021 and the construction will continue for four years.
+The metro line will consist of 14 stations and will be 17.8 km long.
 All of the metro route will be constructed with deep tunnel.

 Stations

-The line will consist of eleven stations, of which ten are new and one (Üçyol) will connect to the existing line.
+The line will consist of fourteen stations, of which thirteen are new and one (Üçyol) will connect to the existing line.
 The list of stations are as follows: